Xechorizo/Astroneer-Backup/README.md

 Authored April 2019

-Backs up Astroneer UE4 savegames using PowerShell and scheduled tasks This script creates two backup scripts.
+Back up Astroneer UE4 savegames via PowerShell and scheduled tasks.
+This script creates two backup scripts.
 Each script corresponds to a scheduled task.
 Tasks are triggered only when the game is running.